aisaulezh/aisaulezh/README.md

 - 🌱 **Currently Learning**: Java
 - 💼 **Currently Working On**: A full-stack web application for managing personal finances
-- 🚀 **Looking To Contribute To**: Open source projects related to web development
+- 🚀 **Looking To Contribute To**: Open source projects related to web development.
 - 📚 **Fun Fact**: I enjoy hiking and exploring new technologies in my free time.

 ## Contact Me